-People lose their jobs, an area's tourism industry can be negatively affected, and of course, it can mean thousands of passengers stranded without a way to get home—or take the trip they’ve been planning—without a lot of extra expense.
+People lose their jobs, an area's tourism industry can be negatively affected, and of course, it can mean thousands of passengers stranded without a way to get home—or take the trip they’ve been planning for their precious vacation time—without a lot of extra expense.

 Here’s what you need to know if your airline goes bust.

-When WOW Air ceased operations, Norwegian Air, Icelandair, Wizz Air, XL Airways, and Virgin Atlantic stepped in to offer discounted fares to passengers whose plans were affected by the collapse.
+When WOW Air ceased operations, for example, airlies including Norwegian Air, Icelandair, and Virgin Atlantic stepped in to offer discounted fares to passengers whose plans were affected by the collapse.
 These rescue fares varied; Norwegian Air offered 25% off, while Icelandair offered a set fare for $60-$160 each way depending on the route.
 These fares generally come with a lot of conditions.
 For example, you generally need to show proof that you had a ticket on the now-defunct airline, and your travel dates have to be during a certain window.
 Still, if qualify, these fares can be significantly lower than the cost of buying a new ticket.